tensorpro/Autonomous-Braking/README.md

 We will find time to cleaning up the code :)

 P.S.
-MAAV = Messeing Around with Autonomous Vehicles
+MAAV = Messing Around with Autonomous Vehicles